 And the original production is, for the most part, purely electronic.
 In terms of ‘live’ musicianship it featured one, maybe two instruments: a single plucked string which served to make the upper part of the bass rhythm, and (some argument here) perhaps a melodica, a blown keyboard that supported the main melody with an organ-like undertone.
 But even these acoustic sounds were slowed down or sped up to the required frequency, mixed onto precise lengths of cut-up magnetic tape, then stitched together.
 The 1963 Doctor Who theme is a copy-and-paste masterpiece.

 Meanwhile all the other noises you hear on that original are generated by electronics.
-Not synths, not even ‘musical’ technology per se, but instead gear intended to line-test BBC recording equipment by emitting various boring, constant tones.
+Not synths, and not even ‘musical’ technology per se, but instead gear intended to line-test BBC recording equipment by emitting various boring, constant tones.
 The arranger Delia Derbyshire and her assistant Dick Mills interfered with these basic boxes, pushing them to make intriguing hissings and wobbles, recording them through multiple sources, doubling and fattening them up, making them rhythmic.
 The final assembly sounds human but disconcerting.
 Somewhere between transmission error, tribal beat, and weird hymn.
-The genius of that collaboration between Grainer and the BBC Radiophonic workshop, intended or otherwise was the combination of approaches: the cheesiness of the composition made it fun, and the otherworldly production made it scary.
+The genius of that collaboration between Grainer and the BBC Radiophonic workshop, intentional or otherwise, was the combination of approaches: the cheesiness of the composition made it fun, and the otherworldly production made it scary.
 Scary + fun = Doctor Who.

 Over the years the official retakes on the theme have waxed and waned around those 4 or 5 basic elements, subtly changing the harmonics of the lead melody, adding washes of sci-fi glitter (1967) sometimes losing the distinct bass rhythm altogether (2010).
 There’s been a Giorgio Moroder-ish thumpalong (1980) Braveheart drumming (2007) an apocalypse of bad techno-jazz (1987) and a startling and brilliant combination which took samples from the original and mixed them up with a full orchestral blowout (2005).
 The current version is one of the more curious.
 It features tubular bells, a dressage shuffle and an Emerson Lake & Palmer synth taking the lead line.
 I’ve always wondered about combining my favourite aspects from all these versions to make my own, to fuse the kind of drive and power that the modern TV series needs with something I’ve begun to miss – the warped mystery of that very first arrangement.
 Scary + fun.
 So I tried.
 Here’s the result.